-In the light of (\ref{sec1.eq2}), we propose three novel test statistics whose distributions are invariant to the unknown separable component of the population covariance matrix.
-These are based on either the eigenvalues of the sample core covariance matrix, $\hat{C}$, or the separable covariance expansion of $\hat{C}$.
-As we show, since the spectral distribution of $\hat{C}$ depends on $\Sigma$ only through $C$, the distribution of a test statistic based on the eigenvalues of $\hat{C}$ satisfies this invariance.
+In the light of (\ref{sec1.eq2}), we propose three novel test statistics whose distributions are invariant to the unknown value of $K$.
+These are based on either the eigenvalues of the sample core covariance matrix, $\hat{C}$, or its separable covariance expansion.
+As we show, since the empirical spectral distribution of $\hat{C}$ depends on $\Sigma$ only through $C$, the distribution of a test statistic based on the eigenvalues of $\hat{C}$ satisfies the desired Kronecker-invariance.
 On the other hand, we also consider the test based on the separable covariance expansion of $\hat{C}$ by employing the rearrangement operator.
 The separable covariance expansion embeds $\calS_{p_1,p_2}^+$ as a special case of separability rank $1$ \cite{puchkin2024,masak2023a}, and the separability rank can be examined through the rearrangement operator (\cite{puchkin2024}, Definition 2.1).
-As an analogy to the spectral distribution of $\hat{C}$, that of the rearrangement of $\hat{C}$ has a distribution that is independent of the separable component of the population covariance.
-Therefore, the test based on singular values of the rearrangement of $\hat{C}$ has size and power that are independent of the separable component.
+As with the spectral distribution of $\hat{C}$, that of the rearrangement of $\hat{C}$ has a distribution that is independent of the true separable component $K$.
+Therefore, a test based on singular values of the rearrangement of $\hat{C}$ also satisfies Kronecker-invariance.